-We learned in our last blog post, about five workout tips that can help prevent a plateau from happening.
-Today let’s take a look at how our eating habits can also cause a plateau, and 3 ways to stop them from derailing our progress.
+Our last blog post touched on five workout tips to prevent (or breakthrough!) the inevitable plateau.
+Today let’s take a look at how our eating habits can also cause a plateau, and 3 ways to avoid derailing our progress.

 Just as when mapping out how to workout for plateau-prevention, your food focus breaks down to three main areas of focus: Load, Frequency, and Type.
 Here’s what to pay attention to for each area:

 Load – This is how many calories you should eat.
 This varies person to person and no one should be in a blanket calorie range (uh hello 1200 calorie plans) By using our calculator, you can find out three different things, how many calories you need to maintain your weight (TDEE), how many calories for fat loss (Cut) and how many calories for muscle building (Bulk)